google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages-with-web-push-libraries.md

 We'll cover some of the other status codes in the next section when we look at the web push protocol in more detail.

-> If you hit problems at this stage, it's worth looking at the error logs from Firefox before Chrome.
+Note: If you hit problems at this stage, it's worth looking at the error logs from Firefox before Chrome.
 The Mozilla push service has much more helpful error messages compared to Chrome / FCM.

 After looping through the subscriptions, we need to return a JSON response.